 - For items that are already 'online' in the library catalog such as ebooks and evideos, instructors can simply provide students the link in Moodle.

-- ***Not available for Fall 2020*** Print/Physical course reserves = Books, videos, and other physical materials that are placed at the library circulation desk for short term (by hours) loans.
+- ***Not available for Spring 2021*** Print/Physical course reserves = Books, videos, and other physical materials that are placed at the library circulation desk for short term (by hours) loans.

 Copyright and Fair Use Considerations for Reproduction